governance-at-scale 3 min read

 Restructuring an Existing Hierarchy

-Management group and subscription design is one of the few Azure decisions where the cost of getting it wrong compounds with every workload you add.
-Each new subscription that inherits from a poorly designed hierarchy adds to the restructuring effort later.
-The right time to get this right is before the first production workload.
-The second-best time is with a migration plan and a defined target state.
-The worst time is after fifty subscriptions, when everything in the estate has inherited policies and RBAC from a hierarchy that nobody designed intentionally.
+Management group design is one of the few Azure decisions where the cost of getting it wrong compounds.
+Each new subscription added to a poor hierarchy increases the technical debt.
+The best time to get this right was yesterday; the second-best time is today, with a clear migration plan.

 Daniel Inman